When buying insurance, should you go with a broker or a direct writer?

 With a conventional mortgage, the homebuyer has to make a down payment of at least 20% of the home’s purchase price.

 A high-ratio mortgage, on the other hand, is where homeowners put down less than 20% of the purchase price as a down payment.
-If this happens, buyers are required to purchase mortgage insurance from the Canadian Mortgage and Housing Corporation (CMHC).
+If this happens, buyers are required to purchase mortgage insurance from the Canada Mortgage and Housing Corporation (CMHC).

 Date | Average Conventional Rate | Average High Ratio Rate |